 Enjoying the wellness experience of the Dead Sea

-The Dead Sea mud has long been claimed to have healing properties and people have come from around the world to try and find relief from their ailments at the Dead Sea.
+The Dead Sea mud has long been claimed to have healing properties.
+People come from around the world to try and find relief from their ailments at the Dead Sea.

 Whilst the Crowne Plaza has a premium spa, they also have direct access to the Dead Sea and a whole mud-applying area.
-It’s a few stands with giant mirrors and bowls full of fresh cool mud.
+It consists of a few stands with giant mirrors and bowls full of fresh cool mud.
 Guests are invited to cover themselves in the mud, before sitting on a sun lounger or on one of the benches to allow it to dry.

 To be honest, I felt my skin starting to sting (could have been a bit of sunburn), so I never waited for it to fully dry before wading into the sea.

 I was so, so excited to get into the water.
 I waded into about the height of my knees before crouching down.
 All you do is simply start to rock back gently, before feeling your knees pop up.
 Then.. you’re floating.